Social grooming: Direct fitness consequences

 Social grooming relationships have been proven to provide direct fitness benefits to a variety of species.
 In particular, grooming in yellow baboons (Papio cynocephalus) has been studied extensively, with numerous studies showing an increase in fitness as a result of social bonds formed through social grooming behavior.
-One such study, which collected 16 years of behavioral data on wild baboons, highlights the effects that sociality has on infant survival.
+One such study, which collected 16 years of behavioral data on wild baboons, highlighted the effects that sociality has on infant survival.
 A positive relationship is established between infant survival to one year and a composite sociality index, a measure of sociality based on proximity and social grooming.
 Evidence has also been provided for the effect of sociality on adult survival in wild baboons.
 Direct correlations between measures of social connectedness (which focuses on social grooming) and median survival time for both female and male baboons were modeled.

 Social bonds established by grooming may provide an adaptive advantage in the form of conflict resolution and protection from aggression.
-In wild savannah baboons, social affiliations are shown to augment fitness by increasing tolerance from more dominant group members and increasing the chance of obtaining aid from conspecifics during instances of within-group contest interactions.
+In wild savannah baboons, social affiliations were shown to augment fitness by increasing tolerance from more dominant group members and increasing the chance of obtaining aid from conspecifics during instances of within-group contest interactions.
 In the yellow baboon, adult females form relationships with their kin, who offer support during times of violent conflict within social groups.
 In Barbary macaques, social grooming results in the formation of crucial relationships among partners.
 These social relationships serve to aid cooperation and facilitate protection against combative groups composed of other males, which can oftentimes cause physical harm.
 Furthermore, social relationships have also been proven to decrease risk of infanticide in several primates.

 Altruism

-Altruism, in the biological sense, refers to a behavior performed by an individual that increases the fitness of another individual while decreasing the fitness of the one performing the behavior.
-This differs from the philosophical concept of altruism which requires the conscious intention of helping another.
+Altruism in the biological sense refers to a behavior performed by an individual that increases the fitness of another individual while decreasing the fitness of the one performing the behavior.
+This differs from the philosophical concept of altruism, which requires the conscious intention to help another.
 As a behavior, altruism is not evaluated in moral terms, but rather as a consequence of an action for reproductive fitness.
-It is often questioned why the behavior persists if it is costly to the one performing it, however, Charles Darwin proposed group selection as the mechanism behind the clear advantages of altruism.
+It is often questioned why the behavior persists if it is costly to the one performing it; however, Charles Darwin proposed group selection as the mechanism behind the clear advantages of altruism.

-Social grooming is considered a behavior of facultative altruism- the behavior itself is a temporary loss of direct fitness (with potential for indirect fitness gain), followed by personal reproduction.
-This tradeoff has been compared to the Prisoner's Dilemma model, and out of this comparison came Robert Trivers reciprocal altruism theory under the title "tit-for-tat".
+Social grooming is considered a behavior of facultative altruism—the behavior itself is a temporary loss of direct fitness (with potential for indirect fitness gain), followed by personal reproduction.
+This tradeoff has been compared to the Prisoner's Dilemma model, and out of this comparison came Robert Trivers' reciprocal altruism theory under the title "tit-for-tat".
 In conjunction with altruism, kin selection bears an emphasis on favoring the reproductive success of an organism's relatives, even at a cost to the organism's own survival and reproduction.
 Because of this, kin selection is an instance of inclusive fitness, which combines the number of offspring produced with the number an individual can ensure the production of by supporting others, such as siblings.